gregoryfu/jfa-posts-accordion/README.md

 # jfa-posts-accordion
 A wordpress plugin to show posts in an accordion for a category.
-Intended for the Objections category, but usable on any category.
+Intended for the Objections category, but usable on any category. (see glf master outline)

 * Creates a shortcode [posts-accordion category="Category Name"].